 6 – Ellicottville

 Few places in Western New York are as beautiful and interesting as Ellicottville.
 Located in Cattaraugus County, activities abound in all four seasons, including hiking, zip lining, fishing, unique shopping, and skiing.
 There are two ski resorts within a stone’s throw of the village, which hosts a huge array of events all year-long.
 The fall foliage makes for amazing views during September and October, and then the village truly comes alive when ski season arrives.
+So why not grab your favorite pair of skis and hit the slopes.
+Just make sure they are a good fit and suitable to the type of skiing you will be doing.

 5 – Lockport